 Total Cost: $3.98 recipe / $1.00 serving

 2Tbspolive oil $0.32

 1tspsmoked paprika $0.10

 Mince the garlic and dice the onion.
-Sauté the onion and garlic with olive oil over medium heat in a deep skillet until the onion are soft and transparent (about 3-5 minutes).
+Sauté the onion and garlic in olive oil over medium heat in a deep skillet until the onion are soft and translucent (about 3-5 minutes).

-Drain the chickpeas and add them to the skillet along with the frozen spinach (no need to thaw).
-Zest the lemon and set the zest aside.
-Squeeze about 2 Tbsp of the lemon's juice into the skillet.
-Add the vegetable broth and stir the ingredients to combine.
+Drain the chickpeas and add them to the skillet along with the spinach.
+Add about 2 Tbsp of the lemon juice and the vegetable broth to the skillet, then stir the ingredients to combine.

 Remove the lid and fluff the skillet with a fork to redistribute the chickpeas and spinach.
 Sprinkle the lemon zest and crumbled feta over the skillet just before serving.